Maruf789/railsAtCU/kickassFinalProject/README.md

 ADDITIONAL FEATURES
 --------------------

-4. Deployed this app to heroku.
-Here's the website:

-5. Used Twitter Bootstrap (3.3) to make your app look nice.
+4. Used Twitter Bootstrap (3.3) to make your app look nice.

-6. This application provides:
+5. This application provides:

 		- Navigation bar
 		- Sign up (Create account)
 		- Login

-7. This app uses "devise" gem, which allows users to edit their user profile, for example, change their passwords, email address, name, etc. A user can also delete/cancel his/her account anytime (by clicking the "Edit Account" tab in the navigation bar).
+6. This app uses "devise" gem, which allows users to edit their user profile, for example, change their passwords, email address, name, etc. A user can also delete/cancel his/her account anytime (by clicking the "Edit Account" tab in the navigation bar).

-8. The “Forgot password?” feature allows a user to be emailed a reset password link to his/her email if he/she forgets his/her password.
+7. The “Forgot password?” feature allows a user to be emailed a reset password link to his/her email if he/she forgets his/her password.

 9. The “Remember me” feature uses cookies to allow a user to stay logged in.